MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 ### Azure Pipelines integration with Jira Software

 In this demo, you will learn and understand ....

+### Generate changelog automatically

+In this demo, you will learn and understand ....

+### Manage releases with GitHub Repos

+In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**